thoughtbot/superglue/docs/recipes.md

 ```

 ## Custom reducers
-Breezy generators will `yarn add reduce-reducers` and set up a `reducers.js` to use to manipulate `pages`.
+Breezy generators will `yarn add reduce-reducers` and set up a `reducers.js`.
 If you find yourself needing additional functionality beyond what the generated reducers provide, just add your own reducers:

 ```javascript
 ....